Formation and Objectives

 Engagement of cook-cum-helper for this programme:

 One cook-cum-helper may be engaged in a school under MDM programme having 25 students, twocook-cum-helpers for schools having 26 to 100 students and one additional cook-cum-helper for every additional of upto 100 students.

-Assistance for procurement of kitchen devices for CMDMP programme has been provided by every 5 years@ Rs.5000/- per school.
+Assistance for procurement of kitchen devices for CMDMP programme has been provided by every 5 years per school are as follows.

 Construction of Kitchen-Cum-Store: